Century Project is a hopeful dance work that spans a century, launching in 2020 and completing beyond our lifetimes, in 2120.

 - At the Event, each Generation will dance this Folk Dance in their specific 30 minute Time Frame (ie. at 12-12.30pm in 2020 and at 12.30-1pm in 2025 etc).

-- Each future Generation curate their Event by inviting back dancers from previous Generations as Guests to dance the Folk Dance in their respective Time Frame.
+- Each future Generation curate their Event by inviting back dancers from previous Generations as Guests to dance the Folk Dance in their respective 30 min. slot.

 - The dancers will have Spotify (or its equivalent) available to chose music their desire to hear.

-- Each Event will be recorded so an archive of sound is accumulated.
-At each Event all recordings will be running, so the dancers can fade up sound recording of previous years.
+- Each Event will be recorded.
+An archive of sound is accumulated.
+At each Event all recordings will be running, so dancers can fade up sound recordings of past years.

 - At the Event, the audience will be given headphones that give the information listed here as well as access to the Century Conversation interviews.